AatmikMallya/fly-model-training/README.md

 - Recall: 0.815
 - Loss: 0.017

-The model was trained under the folowing configuration:
+The model was trained with the folowing configuration:
 - dropout = 0.2
 - freeze_encoder = false
 - in_channels = 1